-Aweng and Ahmad (2018, 74-77) described clam vending as a lucrative business; however, our data cast doubt on this claim.
+Aweng and Ahmad (2018, 74-77) described clam vending as a lucrative business; however, the authors' data cast doubt on this claim.
 A simple explanation for the discrepancy is that the literature has so far evaluated these businesses in terms of sales rather than in terms of profits.
-We therefore attempted to identify the factors contributing to profit.
+The authors therefore attempted to identify the factors contributing to profit.
 The most significant factor was initial investment.
 The survey revealed that a majority of the informants started their businesses with a very small initial investment.
-Of 100 vendors, 84 (the 'low investment group') invested less than RM 500, while only seven vendors invested over RM 1,500 (the 'high investment group').
+Of 100 vendors, 84 (the "low investment group") invested less than RM500, while only seven vendors invested over RM1,500 (the "high investment group").
 Table 3 makes it clear that the low investment group earned less than the high investment group.
-Chi-square analysis showed a statistically significant difference between the two groups at the 1 per cent level ( $\chi^2 = 52.85$ , p < 0.001).
+Chi-square analysis showed a statistically significant difference between the two groups at the 1% level ( $\chi^2 = 52.85$ , p < 0.001).

-Using the same statistical method, we went on to examine the influence on profits of certain other factors: vendor's age, vendor's level of education, whether the vendor had inherited the business, whether the vendor had adopted new recipes, and whether the vendor adhered to a traditional recipe.
+Using the same statistical method, this study went on to examine the influence on profits of certain other factors: vendor's age, vendor's level of education, whether the vendor had inherited the business, whether the vendor had adopted new recipes, and whether the vendor adhered to a traditional recipe.
 Table 4 summarises the results.
-Among these categorical factors, only age had a significant influence on daily profits at the 5 per cent level.
+Among these categorical factors, only age had a significant influence on daily profits at the 5% level.
 Older vendors tended to have higher profits.

-$\chi^2$ p-value Significance
+$\chi^2$ p -value

 Age 13.19 0.04

 Education level 7.98 0.24

 Business inheritance 3.48 0.18

 New recipe 3.35 0.19

 Traditional recipe 0.28 0.87